Imaging of pain

 Acute pain is an adaptive physiological protective system against physical damage or injury.
 Chronic pain (lasting over 3 months) can be viewed as a disease rather than a symptom, and it affects 20% of the adult population in the EU.
 The international association for the study of pain (IASP) defines three types of chronic pain: nociceptive pain that arises from actual or threatened damage to non-neural tissue and is due to the activation of nociceptors; nociplastic pain that arises from altered nociception despite no clear evidence of actual or threatened tissue damage causing the activation of peripheral nociceptors or evidence for disease or lesion of the somatosensory system causing the pain; and neuropathic pain that is caused by a lesion or disease of the somatosensory nervous system (Sandström, 2021).
 Rheumatoid arthritis (RA) is a nociceptive chronic peripheral inflammatory pain disorder.
 Fibromyalgia (FM) is a nociplastic, chronic widespread pain disorder, characterized by a change in function of nociceptive pathways, leading to generalized hypersensitivity to sensory stimuli.

 The pathways and brain regions involved in pain processing are relatively well-characterised, and the neural mechanisms involved in pain processing can be studied using fMRI, PET, MEG, and EEG.
 Pain-induced activation in the brain can be studied using perfusion PET radiotracers.
 Neural metabolism can be assessed with [18F]FDG PET.
 Neurotransmission of pain can be studied using PET radiopharmaceuticals that target noradrenaline, serotonin, opioid, substance P, glutamatergic, GABAergic, and cannabinoid systems.
 Additionally, dopamine system is involved in modulation of pain (Hagelberg et al., 2004).
-Pain is often linked to inflammation, and neuroinflammatory mechanisms link pain and depression (Burke et al., 2015).
+Pain is often linked to inflammation.
+Astrocytes and microglia in CNS and peripheral glial cells contribute to nociceptive signalling and pain.
+Neuroinflammatory mechanisms link pain and depression (Burke et al., 2015).
 Inflammation in pain has been studied using TSPO radioligands.

 Benzon HT, Raja SN, Fishman SM, Liu SS, Cohen SP (eds.): Essentials of Pain Medicine, 4th ed., Elsevier, 2018. doi: 10.1016/C2014-0-03837-3.